elastest/elastest.io-docs/docs/deploying/ubuntu.md

   --password=yyyyyy
 ```

-Elastest needs to use Docker to launch other containers, so we bind the socket as a volume inside the platform.
+ElasTest needs to use Docker to launch other containers, so we bind the socket as a volume inside the platform.

 The **server-address** is web address you will reach the platform.
 If you're deploying on a cloud provider (like AWS, GCE o Azure) this address should be your public IP, if you're deploying on your private LAN this is the address you're using to connect the server.It's necessary to use the **`--server-address`** option and also open all ports from **`32768 to 61000`** both included.
 It is highly recommended to also set user and password using the **`--user`** and **`--pass`** options.